brianshih1/mini-key-value-db/mdbook/src/chapter_1/motivation.md

 - uses MVCC (multi-version concurrency control)
 - uses pessimistic write locks and optimistic reads (reads are lock-free)

-In this blog series, I will explain the theory behind the database and talk about the implementation details.
-I will also provide summaries and references to CockroachDB's codebase and architecture.
+My motivation for writing this blog series is to solidify my understanding of the project.
+In this blog series, I will explain the theory behind the database and dive into the implementation details.
+I will also provide references and summaries for CockroachDB's repo.

 The source code is available on GitHub (PRs/suggestions welcome) [here](https://github.com/brianshih1/little-key-value-db)